-The elementary curricular framework uses both the Common Core State Standards (CCSS) and a variety of different programs to meet the learning needs of AISC's youngest students.
-Further information regarding the curricular programs used within the Elementary school can be found in the ES Curriculum Handbook, http://storage.aisch.org/newaisch/2017-2018/ES-Curriculum-Guide-2018-2019-LS.pdf.

-Regular curricular updates will be shared with families via Edmodo.
+The Elementary Curricular Framework uses both the Common Core State Standards (CCSS) and a variety of research-based resources to meet the learning needs of AISC's youngest students.
+Further information regarding the curricular programs used within the Elementary School can be found in the ES Curriculum Handbook.
+Regular curricular updates will be shared with families digitally.